coursera/autoschema/README.md

 ## Annotations
 AutoSchema has a few annotations that you can use to customize generated schema

+### Description
+Lets you manually define comments for case clases and fields which are translated in a description field of the commented element in the JSON schema.

+        @Description("This is my class")
+        case class MyClass(@Term.Description("This is my field") myField: String)

 ### FormatAs
 Lets you manually set the type and format values of the schema to be generated for a specific type or value